DohVinci

 Doh-Vinci is a Hasbro arts and craft toy which combines Play-Doh with 3D printing.
-The kits include a soft form of Play-Doh, a 3-D styling tool and a base such as a vanity set for the children to decorate.
+The kits include a soft form of Play-Doh, a 3D styling tool and a base such as a vanity set for the children to decorate.
 The Play-Doh comes in tubes which fit into the styling tool and are then extruded from a nozzle to make shapes in a similar manner to frosting cakes.
 It is similar to the 3Doodler except uses Play-Doh instead of plastic.